fivetran/dbt_pendo/README.md

 This package includes all of the source columns that are defined in the macros folder.
 We recommend including custom columns in this package because the transformation models only bring in the standard columns for the `EVENT`, `FEATURE_EVENT`, `PAGE_EVENT`, `ACCOUNT_HISTORY`, and `VISITOR_HISTORY` tables.

 You can add more columns using our passthrough column variables.
 These variables allow the passthrough columns to be aliased (`alias`) and casted (`transform_sql`) if you want, although it is not required.
 You can configure the datatype casting using a SQL snippet within the `transform_sql` key.
-You may add the desired SQL snippet while omitting the `as field_name` part of the casting statement - this will be dealt with by the alias attribute - and your custom passthrough columns will be casted accordingly.
+You may add the desired SQL snippet while omitting the `as field_name` part of the casting statement - we rename this column with the alias attribute - and your custom passthrough columns will be casted accordingly.

 Use the following format for declaring the respective passthrough variables: